Royal Rumble (2019)

-The 2019 Royal Rumble was the 32nd annual Royal Rumble professional wrestling pay-per-view and livestreaming event produced by WWE.
-It was held for wrestlers from the promotion's Raw, SmackDown, and 205 Live brand divisions.
-The event took place on January 27, 2019, at Chase Field in Phoenix, Arizona.
+The 2019 Royal Rumble was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
+It was the 32nd annual Royal Rumble and took place on January 27, 2019, at Chase Field in Phoenix, Arizona, held for wrestlers from the promotion's Raw, SmackDown, and 205 Live brand divisions.
 During the event, WWE reported there were 48,193 people in attendance.

 Traditionally, the Royal Rumble match winner receives a world championship match at that year's WrestleMania.
 For the 2019 event, the winners of both the men's and women's matches received a choice of which championship to challenge for at WrestleMania 35.
 The men could choose to challenge for either Raw's Universal Championship or SmackDown's WWE Championship, while the women had the choice between the Raw Women's Championship and the SmackDown Women's Championship.

-In total, ten matches were contested at the event, including three on the Kickoff pre-show.
+In total, 10 matches were contested at the event, including three on the Kickoff pre-show.
 In the main event, Raw's Seth Rollins won the men's Royal Rumble match by last eliminating Braun Strowman, also from Raw, while SmackDown's Becky Lynch won the women's Royal Rumble match by lastly eliminating Charlotte Flair, also from SmackDown.
 In the opening bout, Lynch lost her SmackDown Women's Championship match against Asuka.
 Other prominent matches included Brock Lesnar retaining Raw's Universal Championship against Finn Bálor, Daniel Bryan defeating AJ Styles to retain SmackDown's WWE Championship, and Ronda Rousey defeating Sasha Banks to retain the Raw Women's Championship.
 The event also featured the return of Jeff Jarrett, who competed in his first WWE match since No Mercy in October 1999.

 Production

 Background

-The Royal Rumble is an annual gimmick pay-per-view (PPV) and WWE Network event, produced every January by WWE since 1988.
-It is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, dubbed the "Big Four".
+The Royal Rumble is an annual professional wrestling event produced every January by WWE since 1988.
+It is one of the promotion's original four pay-per-views (PPV), along with WrestleMania, SummerSlam, and Survivor Series, dubbed the "Big Four".
 It is named after the Royal Rumble match, a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time.
-The 2019 event was the 32nd event in the Royal Rumble chronology and was scheduled to be held on January 27, 2019, at Chase Field in Phoenix, Arizona.
-It featured wrestlers from the Raw, SmackDown, and 205 Live brands, with some NXT wrestlers and WWE veterans appearing in both the men's and women's Royal Rumble matches.
+Announced on January 24, 2018, the 2019 event was the 32nd Royal Rumble and was scheduled to be held on January 27, 2019, at Chase Field in Phoenix, Arizona.
+It featured wrestlers from the Raw, SmackDown, and 205 Live brand divisions.
+In addition to airing on traditional PPV, the event was livestreamed on the WWE Network.
+Tickets went on sale on October 12.

 The Royal Rumble match generally features 30 wrestlers and the winner traditionally earns a world championship match at that year's WrestleMania.
 For 2019, the men and women could choose to challenge for either brand's top championship at WrestleMania 35: the men had their choice between Raw's Universal Championship or SmackDown's WWE Championship, while the women could choose either the Raw Women's Championship or the SmackDown Women's Championship.